 What Can You Do to Manage Hazardous Waste?

 Purchase environmentally friendly products!
 Experts agree that the very best method to manage waste is simply not to produce it in the first place.
 You can begin by avoiding the purchase of products that contain chemicals that are damaging to humans, animals, and the environment.
-Purchase those products that are friendly or naturally degradable to the environment.
+Purchase only those products that are environmentally friendly or naturally degradable to the environment.

 - Check items frequently to ensure that there are no leaks and broken lids or bulging sides.